StarrLucky/foodpass/README.md

 ## Example of the Config

-- username - login used for foodpassonline.com
+- `username` - login used for foodpassonline.com
-- password - password used for foodpassonline.com
+- `password` - password used for foodpassonline.com
-- lunchboxes: your favorite lunchbox, or lunchboxes.
+- `lunchboxes`: your favorite lunchbox, or lunchboxes.
 The script determines whether one of the URLs is available.
 It orders the first one that is available.
 The script uses the `meals` list if there isn't any:
-- meals -  A list of dishes to order.
+- `meals` -  A list of dishes to order.
 These are typically always listed on the website.
 The total price of all dishes should be less than 15 lari.
 -
 ```PYTHON
 userList = [